eProsima/Integration-Service-docs/docs/transformdata.rst

 The implementation of both functions will be stored in a source file named :class:`transformationDDS.cpp`.

 The first step of the implementation is including the *TopicDataTypes* involved.
-For our example, imagine we have an *IDL* file for each *DDS World* data type.
+In the example, each *DDS World* data type is related to an *IDL* file.

 For *DDS World A* data type: